mestru17/globuild/README.md

 dg.build()
 ```

-You then just run `build.py` which is going to automatically find the sources corresponding to the `.o` files, generate a dependency graph and then build all missing or new files the same way that make would:
+You then just run `build.py` which is going to automatically find the sources corresponding to the `.o` files, generate a dependency graph and then build all missing or new files the same way that Make would:
 ```bash
 $ python3 build.py
 Created directory: obj/dbg/llist